Kschermers/3081Porject/Proj_01_Full_Feedback.md

 #### Unit Tests

 + Pass: Check that file "build/bin/unittest" exists.

-+ Pass: Check that a GoogleTest test passes. passes the test: InstBraitenbergVehicle.ColorMatchesBehavior.

 + Pass: Check that a GoogleTest test passes. passes the test: InstBraitenbergVehicle.RobotMovesInEmptyScene.